What you'll learn

 Language "JSON" does not know how to generate code for block type "math_number".

-This error occurs because you need to write a block generator for each type of block.
+This error occurs because there has to be a block generator for each type of block.
 Read the next section for more details.

-At its core, a block generator is a function that takes in a block, translates the block into code, and returns that code as a string.
+At its core, a block generator is a function that takes in a block (and optionally the language generator instance), translates the block into code, and returns that code as a string.

 return 'my code string';